trincot/lmc/README.md

 It was created in this way with StackSnippets in mind, so answers on StackOverflow could use a StackSnippet to demo some particular LMC program with nothing more than the LMC code and the `script` tag.

+The page at https://trincot.github.io/lmc.html uses this implementation to provide an interactive LMC.

 # Implementation details

 ## Ambiguities in the specifications